Frequently Asked Questions (FAQ) and Answers

 There are two methods of looking up a DoDAAC.
 If the DoDAAC is known, there is a public access site at: https://www.transactionservices.dla.mil/daasinq.
-There is also a search site available, but it requires a System Access Request (SAR) to use.
+This site requires no special access and you can use it today.
+There is also a search site available that allows you to find and return multiple DoDAACs at one time, but it requires a System Access Request (SAR) to use.
 The application name is eDAASINQ and the SAR can be made from DLA Transaction Services at: https://www.transactionservices.dla.mil/sar/.

 - What are Authority Codes?

 Authority codes have been established to restrict requisitioning, shipment, and billing by DoDAAC.
 DoDAAC authority codes are applicable to all Services.
 Initially, DLA Transaction Services will assign Authority Code "00" (full authority to requisition, ship-to and bill-to) to all DoDAACs, unless a more restrictive code is already known for a DoDAAC, based upon existing DAAS edits.
 Following initial implementation, CSPs will update DoDAAC authority codes, as appropriate, and will assign authority codes to all new DoDAACs.
 Types of authority codes are listed in DLM 4000.25, volume 6, chapter2 of the DLMS manual.

 - How can I learn more about the DODAAD?

 Go to: DLM 4000.25, volume 6, chapter2; and DLMS Training module #8, DODAAD.

 - I am trying to access the DoDAAC Central Service Point (CSP) file on your website but am unable to open the file/document.
 How can I access or obtain a copy of the file/document?